Will-Griffiths-Ireland/Manifest/README.md

 ### **User Enhancements**

-* decrypt game uses letters as identifiers so the player just hits the relevant key
-* enhance dialog and add player interaction / qustioniung
+* Enhance dialog and add player interaction / questioning elements
 * Build interactive tutorial that runs with game
+* Some retro MIDIs

 ### **Internal Enhancements**

-* Upgrade from WILLTxtDB to a better method of storing data :)
+* Upgrade from WILLTxtDB to a better method of storing data such as basically anything :)
-* Refactor code to be shorter and cleaner
+* Refactor code to be shorter, cleaner, better, faster
+* Shift the whole thing into C# / Unity as Python isn't really for this type of game

 ## **Credits**
 ### **Honorable mentions**
 ​
-Thanks to my mentor Richard who provided valuable input as always
+Thanks to my mentor Richard who provided valuable input as always ​

-​
 ### **Content:**
 ​
 I created all the content for the game myself.
-Inspiration for this game was taken from the game [Papers Please](https://en.wikipedia.org/wiki/Papers,_Please)​by Lucas Pope
+Inspiration for this game was taken from the game [Papers Please](https://en.wikipedia.org/wiki/Papers,_Please) ​by Lucas Pope

 ### **Media:**
 ​